Different options to help you in your job search in Japan

 LinkedIn Japan – increasingly used by international companies.

-6. Learn Business Japanese, a plus but not essential
+7. Learn Business Japanese, a valuable advantage, not a requirement

 While some jobs accept English speakers, most employers will expect at least basic Japanese.
 Aiming for JLPT N3 or higher will greatly increase your chances.
 For professional positions, JLPT N2 or N1 is often required.
 Even if you are not fluent, showing effort to learn Japanese demonstrates motivation and cultural respect.